Step 4: Full View

 Should the NSPE Board of Ethical Review apply a uniform ethics standard to Engineer A identical to that applied to US-licensed NSPE members, or should it recognize a modified standard for international members whose home-country law permits or incentivizes conduct the Code otherwise prohibits?

-Apply Identical Standard to All Member Classes Board's choice Apply the full NSPE Code of Ethics uniformly to Engineer A as an NSPE International Member, treating home-country legal permissibility, including affirmative state incentivization through tax deductions, as carrying no ethical weight under the Code, and holding Engineer A to the same standard as a US-licensed NSPE member facing the same conduct question.
+O1 Apply the full NSPE Code of Ethics uniformly to Engineer A as an NSPE International Member, treating home-country legal permissibility, including affirmative state incentivization through tax deductions, as carrying no ethical weight under the Code, and holding Engineer A to the same standard as a US-licensed NSPE member facing the same conduct question.
+Board's choice

 The Uniform Ethics Standard Across Member Classes Principle prohibits applying a lower or different standard to non-US international members versus US-licensed members.
 The Situational Ethics Rejection Principle establishes that ethical obligations are not geographically variable or culturally contingent.
 The Public Welfare Paramount principle, invoked as a rationale for consistent international ethics standards, holds that differential standards would expose host-country citizens to weakened protections.
 Competing consideration: applying a uniform standard to members operating under fundamentally different sovereign legal frameworks may constitute a form of legal imperialism that fails to account for legitimate jurisdictional differences in professional regulation.